-For instance, around the end of my trip I encountered medieval English tradition that I could have never expected.
+For instance, around the end of my trip, I encountered a medieval English tradition that I could have never expected.
 One of my new English male friends asked me if he could talk to me about something important.
 He had a nice jewelry box in his hands.
-He asked me if I could give him a lock of my hair as a romantic memory; and the jewelry box was the place to keep it.
+He asked me if I could give him a lock of my hair as a romantic memory, and the jewelry box was the place to keep it.
 Out of context, that might sound a little strange.
 But it was done in earnest and old-fashioned way and I was never so charmed.
 A lot of interesting things happened in my life, but that one was truly English!

 My friends and colleagues always wondered how I made so many friends in England, easily, effortlessly.
 “It is very simple”, I would reply, “You have to be introduced to them”.

-My small apartment in Notting Hill was very close to the most beautiful parks – Hyde Park and Holland Park and right next to the famous Portabella market.
-If you like dogs, you should go to the Hyde Park.
+My small apartment in Notting Hill was very close to the most beautiful parks – Hyde Park and Holland Park and right next to the famous Portabello market.
+If you like dogs, you should go to Hyde Park.
 It is like a dog show every day – so many breeds, and all so well behaved.
 Dogs don’t bark in London.
 At least I had never heard them bark for the whole year.
 They are as polite as their masters.

 1993 was the year when London was exposed to Irish terrorists’ attacks.
 The terrorists used to place bombs in London underground, especially on the Central line which I was taking almost every day.

 I remember standing on the platform in Holborn Station for an hour waiting for the train to take me home.
 The platform was packed with people, but nobody seemed impatient or disturbed.